digital-marketing-engineer/software-engineer-affiliate-program-hub/README.md

 1. **[Unreal Engine Marketplace](https://www.unrealengine.com/marketplace/en-US/store)**: Unreal Engine Marketplace is a platform for game development assets and resources designed for use with the Unreal Engine game engine.
 Unreal Engine Marketplace does not currently have an official affiliate program.
 However, Unreal Engine provides various partnership and collaboration opportunities through their Unreal Engine Community program, where developers can share and monetize their creations.

-## Freelancing Website Affiliate Program
+## :briefcase:Freelancing Website Affiliate Program
 1. **[Fiverr](https://www.fiverr.com/)**: Fiverr is a popular online marketplace that offers a wide range of digital services provided by freelancers.
 Fiverr has an affiliate program called the Fiverr Affiliates Program.
 Affiliates can earn commissions by referring new buyers or sellers to the platform.
 When a referred user signs up and completes a transaction on Fiverr, the affiliate earns a commission based on the transaction value.

 1. **[CodeClerks](https://codeclerks.com/)**: CodeClerks is a marketplace that specializes in digital services and products related to coding, web development, and programming.
 While CodeClerks does not have a specific affiliate program, it is a part of the SEOClerks marketplace.
 SEOClerks has an affiliate program where affiliates can earn commissions by referring customers to purchase services or products from any of the marketplaces within the SEOClerks network, including CodeClerks.